cgreenhalgh/opensharingtoolkit/docs/androidkiosk.md

 ### Web server

+A web server is required to serve content and interfaces to other devices over the wireless network.
+It could also be used to host services accessed via other local interfaces in a reasonably portable way, e.g. a javascript-based browser interface on the tablet with the back-end functionality implemented in a web server.

+Options include:

+* J2EE web appplication server, e.g. Jetty
+* Python, e.g. bottle (sp?)
+* OCaml / Mirage (experimental project)
+* PHP and (e.g.) lighttpd

+#### Jetty Java Web Server

+Status: Jetty works for at least some web applications, but I haven't managed to make it work (yet) for the Placebooks webapp that I wanted to use, so I have set it aside for now as the default web server.

 The first test service is [Placebooks](https://github.com/horizon-institute/Bridging-the-Rural-Divide--Placebooks) which is based on a J2EE web service.
 So the web server being tried is Jetty, more specifically the Android Jetty port/hosting app [i-Jetty](http://code.google.com/p/i-jetty/), which is open source.

 The i-Jetty [Build Instructions](http://code.google.com/p/i-jetty/wiki/BuildInstructions) are mostly correct, but it seems to be necessary to edit i-jetty/i-jetty-ui/pom.xml and change it to use a more recent android-maven-plugin, i.e. change: